-The dependence of the relative error on $D$ for a grid with the resolution of 12 points per wavelength along $x$ axis is shown in Fig.~\ref{fig:error_D}.
+The dependence of the relative error on $D$ for a grid with the resolution of 12 points per wavelength along $x$ axis is shown in Figure~\ref{fig:error_D}a.
 As one can see, even at $D_{min}/L \approx 1.9$ the error does not exceed 0.9\%, and it quickly falls below 0.1\% at $D/L \approx 3.5$.
-Fig.~\ref{fig:reverse} shows that the small error values at $D/L > 3.5$ can be attributed to the diffraction of the fringes that do not focus with the remainder of the pulse.
+Figure~\ref{fig:reverse} shows that the small error values at $D/L > 3.5$ can be attributed to the diffraction of the fringes that do not focus with the remainder of the pulse.